gcarbajosa/Mitochondrial_Cleavage/README.md

     - A prefix to be used by the script to generate the output

     perl get_linear_cleavage_ratio.pl outFileNamePrefix.MT.bam my_out_cleavage >my_out_cleavage.log 2>my_out_cleavage.err

+Once the ratios have been generated it is possible to determine the presence of significantly high ratios across samples choosing clevage ratio threshold.
+It is also possible to generate a matrix with the chosen thershold to use as input for quantitive trait loci analysis (for example with PLINK).
+These are the steps required:

 6 - Filter peaks running get_himalaya_ratios.pl.
 The script uses a cleavage ratio threshold (we recommend 0.1) and keeps the highest ratio above the threshold.
 When there is a cluster of peaks (Himalaya) within a bp range (we recommend 5bp) the script selects the peak with the highest ratio (everest) to represent the cluster.
 It can be run using a command like: